Cortland, Ohio… although I now consider southern Wisconsin my home.

 What is your favorite movie?

 My all-time favorite is Shakespeare in Love (1999 Best Picture).
 I love so many movies.
 My favorite genres are period pieces, drama, thriller, action/adventure and romance.
 I also enjoy revisiting older animated movies and musicals.
-If I had to name a few favs, my list would be: Avatar, Slumdog Millionaire, The Reader, The Notebook, The Sound of Music, The Little Mermaid, Pulp Fiction and The Departed.
+If I had to name a few favs, my list would be: Moulin Rouge, Slumdog Millionaire, The Reader, The Notebook, The Sound of Music, The Little Mermaid, The Cutting Edge, Pulp Fiction and The Departed.

 Describe your most interesting assignment?